niedzielski/niedzielski.com/notes/donations/index.md

 ## Why mention it?

 It's often safer to keep your thoughts to yourself.
-I disclose my donations for a few reasons:
+I share my donations for a few reasons:

 - If I think a project is worth supporting, I think it's worth sharing.
 - The default for most works is "never donate."
 For both myself and others, I